MohammadHasan249/Game/phase2/README.txt

 - General Application:
     No need to install any plugins or anything, just run the app and sign up/login.
-    	-It should all work upon clone
+    	- It should all work upon cloning.
-    We accidently did all our work for phase 2 in the phase 1 folder.
-But we also managed to migrate the	 files to phase 2 folder so it should work in this folder too
+    We accidentally did all our work for phase 2 in the phase 1 folder, but we also managed to migrate the files to the phase 2 folder so it should work in this folder too.

 - Button Click Game (Whack-A-Button):
     Once you choose your customizations, start this game and every second or so, you'll see a button